Nations League: Who's up, who's down - and World Cup 2022 Qualifying pots confirmed

 Slovenia finished top of the group after holding Greece to a 0-0 draw on the final night.

-The stalemate meant Greece - European champions in 2004 - dropping into Pot 4 of the World Cup qualifying draw.
+The stalemate meant Greece - European champions in 2004 - drop into Pot 4 of the World Cup qualifying draw.

 Kosovo overcame Moldova 1-0 to guarantee their League C status, with their opponents now consigned to a relegation play-out.